Rossowka/Rossowka/README.md

 👩‍💻 Reached for tech in 2021

-🔭 I’m currently working on websites for entrepreneurs and businesses
-🌱 I’m learning and leveling-up one day at a time
+🚀 I’m currently building websites for entrepreneurs and businesses 🔭 I specialize in B2B sector (manufacturing, logistics and construction) 🌱 I’m continuously learning and leveling-up one day at a time
-🤓 I'm experienced in Product Design and React
-👀 I’m looking to collaborate on Mobile and Web Applications
+🤓 I'm experienced in UI Design, React and Design Systems 👀 I’m looking to collaborate on Mobile and Web Applications
-💪 I'm curious to work on your project
 📫 Contact me: rossowka@icloud.com

 Enjoy checking out my projects 😉